How to Remove a Load Bearing Wall Safely: A UK Guide

 Professional Confirmation

 If in doubt, never guess.
-An engineer can confirm the status quickly.
+An engineer can confirm the status quickly from your drawings or photos.

 Do You Need Building Regulations Approval?